amerturkovic/turkovic-member-manage/README.md

 I used ‘angular-in-memory-web-api’ module to simulate CRUD data persistence operations without a real server.
 More info on it can be found here: https://www.npmjs.com/package/angular-in-memory-web-api

 I also created a component to display the list of available member, members.component, and add a feature to delete a member from the list.
 I added a deletion confirmation dialog for better user experience.
 On successful deletion I just added a filter to deleteMember response array to remove deleted member from the list.

+The date property added to IMember interface to allow sorting of the members array by date starting with a latest member.

 ## Development server